- Gender and Relationships»

 For leather and cloth, the henna acts as a preservative and an anti-fungal.
 It is listed in Syrian and Egyptian BC texts as a medicinal herb.
 It repels insects and mildew, and the flower is used to make perfume.
-According to the Henna Page ( by Catherine Cartwright-Jones © 2004) the henna plant was grown in clusters of fragrant flowers as a dense thorny hedge around the garden.
+It is grown in clusters as a fragrant thorny hedge around the garden.

 - The henna quality in the woman is her protection and preservation of her beauty and purity.
 She wants to maintain these virtues at full strength.

 Nard is the expensive, rich fragrant perfume that Mary Magdalene used in her act of worship and gratitude, to anoint the feet of Jesus.
 The oil was obtained as a luxury in ancient Egypt and was offered on the altar of incense in the Hebrew Temple.
 It is still used today as healing oil, a diuretic, and a relief for pain and deep seated grief.
 It is derived from a plant which grows in the Himalayas of China and in regions of India and Nepal.

 - The nard quality in the woman is her affirming, soothing, nurturing charm.
 There is no caustic, critical element in her interactions.
 She dispenses love and compassion.